 -

 Nordic stone grind development…by Jim?
 No, I did not develop the grinds, but Lars Svensson did.
 Who is Lars?
 He is the “Goldmaker” or grinding guru and has spent his career developing and refining his CD and LJ structures, and training operators on his Tazzari machine.
-You lost me… He has made more fast skis…
+Lars has made more fast skis and winning nordic…

 -